 Sports Logo History thanks you for visiting our logo site.
 If you are using any of our logos for news, blogs, flyers, posters, or social media graphics, please give credit to SportsLogoHistory.com.

 in front of a red flying baseball with streaks.

 Slanted scripted wordmark “Dodgers” in blue with an underscore.

 This is the last logo with a letter for the Dodgers.
-The Dodgers went to a block letter “B” in dark blue.
+A block letter “B” in green.

 1932 - 1936